Coolabunia: Education

 Coolabunia State School is a government primary (Prep-6) school for boys and girls at 2-26 Gipps Street (26.5893°S 151.9026°E).
 In 2018, the school had an enrolment of 104 students with 9 teachers (7 full-time equivalent) and 8 non-teaching staff (5 full-time equivalent).

 There are no secondary schools in Coolabunia.
-The nearest government seconary schools are Kingaroy State High School in neighbouring Kingaroy to the north-west and Nanango State High School in Nanango to the south-east.
+The nearest government secondary schools are Kingaroy State High School in neighbouring Kingaroy to the north-west and Nanango State High School in Nanango to the south-east.

 Attractions

-A bora ring, accessible to the public, is in the locality.